Fast expectation-maximization algorithms for spatial generalized linear mixed models: Simulation Study

 \section{Simulation Study}

 We study the proposed algorithms for both spatial counts and binary observations and for both continuous and discrete spatial domains.
-We present the results for the count data below.
-Results for binary data are similar and therefore presented in the supplementary materials.
+We present the results for the count data in a continuous spatial domain below.
+Results for count data on a lattice and binary data are similar and therefore presented in the supplementary materials.